Kooroshoo/Classification-Task-using-TensorFlow/README.md

-# Solve a classification task using TensorFlow over the OCR dataset.
+# Classification-Task-using-TensorFlow.

-Using TensorFlow
+Solve a classification task using TensorFlow over the OCR dataset.

 The task is to train a deep neural network on the training set and predict the labels on the test set.